 Within the last few decades, we’ve all witnessed the divisive efforts of those who wish to hold fast the status quo.
 Snake oil salespeople selling distorted views as clarity.
-People that don’t seem to possess enough self-awareness to realize where those distorted views come from.
+People that don’t seem to possess enough experience or self-awareness to realize where those distorted views come from.

 Opinions seem to be very reactionary, these days.
 As opposed to simply listening and observing and carefully considering BEFORE formulating a position, on whatever it is.